StefanSalewski/xilem-chess/README.md

 * ✅ Customizable seconds-per-move for the engine
 * ✅ Board rotation toggle
 * ✅ Move list output to the terminal
-* ✅ Independent engine control for each color
 * ✅ Responsive board built with Xilem’s flex/grid system
 * ⚠️ Only click-to-move input (no drag-and-drop yet)
 * ⚠️ No save/load or PGN export functionality